Concordium/concordium.github.io/source/mainnet/net/guides/export-key.rst

 Export a private key
 ====================

 In certain situations, such as testing interaction with smart contracts, you may need to export your private key for an account in your wallet.
+The key format is specifically for :ref:`import<concordium-client-import-accounts-keys>` to ``concordium-client``.

 .. dropdown:: |mw-gen2|